zushicat/cologne-trees-data/dataschema.md

 - **green_spaces_agriculture:** green spaces occuring in mostly rural areas

+These categories are reflecting the most likely stress level of a tree environment:
+- streets et.al.: high
+- parks et.al.: medium
+- forests et.al: low

 Following values are requested for each respective category:
 - highway
     - all